neptune-mutual-blue/protocol/docs/PolicyAdmin.md

 ### setPolicyRatesByKey

 Sets policy rates for the given cover key.
-This feature is only accessible by owner or protocol owner.
+This feature is only accessible by cover manager.

 ```js
 function setPolicyRatesByKey(bytes32 key, uint256 floor, uint256 ceiling) external nonpayable